-Award Requirement CertHE Passed 120 credits at Level 4 or higher.
-DipHE Passed a minimum of 240 credits with at least 90 credits at Level 5 or higher.
-Degree (non-honours) Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6.
-Degree with honours Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6.
+Award Requirement Certificate of Higher Education Cert HE In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+Diploma of Higher Education DipHE In order to be eligible for the exit award of Diploma in Higher Education in the named subject/area of study, a student must have passed at least 240 credits in total including the mandatory modules for level 4 and level 5 of the award as specified on the award map.
+Degree (non-honours) Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, including LLBL3014 and 30 credits from the Criminology modules.
+Degree with honours Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6, as specified on the award map.